jaegertracing/jaeger-operator/tests/e2e/elasticsearch/es-from-aio-to-production/README.md

 ## What is this test case testing?

-This test checks there are not issues when a Jaeger instance deployed using `allInOne` strategy is upgrade to use `production` deployment strategy.
+This test checks there are not issues when a Jaeger instance deployed using `allInOne` strategy is upgraded to use `production` deployment strategy.